simbabque/Test-WWW-Mechanize-Catalyst-WithContext/README.md

     my ( $res, $c ) = $mech->get_context('/hard/to/verify/page);
     is $c->stash->{template}, 'hard_to_verify.tt2', 'the right template got selected';

-## Checking what's in the Session without talking to the store
+## Checking what's in the session without talking to the store

 If you want to look at values in the session before and after some action, you would typically go and connect to the session store and peek around.
 For that, you need to know the type of the